catalyst-cloud/catalystcloud-docs/source/backups/automating.rst

 #################################

-In order to make this process more useful, we could automate our backup tasks by creating a cronjob to run the Duplicity backups on a regular basis, by means of a shell script.
+In order to make this process more useful, we could automate our backup tasks by creating a cronjob to run backups on a regular basis, by means of a shell script.

 It is also best practice to create a separate backup user account in your cloud